Science Learning Hub logo

 Read about Dianne’s experiences implementing this unit in The Plastic Tide – case study.

-New Zealand science organisations Royal Society Te Apārangi and the Office of the Prime Minister’s Chief Science Advisor have created reports and resources to help us rethink plastic, this includes a timeline of plastic innovations and impacts.
+New Zealand science organisations Royal Society Te Apārangi and The Prime Minister’s Chief Science Advisor (2018–2024) created reports and resources to help us rethink plastic, this includes a timeline of plastic innovations and impacts.
 In December 2019, the findings were released in a report titled Rethinking Plastics in Aotearoa New Zealand.

 Plastic is a wicked problem that offers a rich context for learning – our planning pathway will help you get started.